 Revenues

 Invoiced revenues decreased from $42.1 million in 1998 to $36.4 million in 1999, primarily as a result of a 39% decline in gas export volumes.
 The decline resulted from a termination of the gas export contract to Argentina in August of 1999.
 Shipments of gas to connect with the Bolivia to Brazil Pipeline commenced in September 1999, but only partially replaced the volumes lost as a result of the Argentine termination of exports.
-This decrease in invoiced revenues was more than offset by a corresponding increase in the deferred revenue account (see explanation of the Deferred Account above).
+This decrease in invoiced revenues was more than offset by a corresponding increase in the Deferred Account (see explanation of the Deferred Account above).

 Operating & Administrative Expenses